5 Hacks to Fitness

 Be committed to your fitness lifestyle.
 Commitment spells the difference success and failure.
 Commit that nothing will stop you from achieving a healthier and fitter version of you.
 With a firm resolve, alibis and excuses will fall to the wayside.

 It simply means prodding on even when no one supports or even if you don't have a workout buddy.
-It means sticking to your plan to stay in shape no matter what.
+It means sticking to your plan to stay in shape no matter the setback.
+It means getting back on track no matter how many days or weeks you missed a workout.